 Table Slides are handed: use a right and a left hand slide when installing.

-Install a right-slide (marked blue) and a left-slide (marked red).
+Install a right-slide (marked with a blue bird symbol) and a left-slide (marked with a red bird symbol).

 If slides are not marked, check to make sure you have a left and right slide.

 Using a pair of slides, benefits the overall efficiency of extending tables.
 When one slide is weakened by an outward movement, the opposite slide counter acts by pressing one section against the other, stabilizing the movement and giving the result of a smooth and efficient sliding (opening).